-Cash, cash equivalents, and marketable securities components are three separate models which work together to disclose their components.
+Cash, cash equivalents, and marketable securities components are three separate models which work together to disclose this report fragment.
 The first component is a roll up of total cash, cash equivalents, and marketable securities which is best seen by viewing the balance sheet.